-- A. Case record documentation for service eligibility must include: - 1.
-A completed, signed, and dated DCS/Probation referral form authorizing services. - 2.
-Documentation of regular contact with the referred families/children. - 3.
-Written reports no less than monthly or more frequently as prescribed by DCS/Probation - 4.
-Monthly reports are due by the 10th of each month following the month of service. - a) Case documentation shall show when report is sent. - 5.
-Copy of DCS/Probation Case Plan, Informal Adjustment Documentation, or Documentation of requests for documents given to DCS/Probation.
+- A. Necessary case record documentation for service eligibility must include: - 1.
+A completed, dated, signed DCS/Probation referral form authorizing service. - 2.
+Documentation of regular contact with the referred families/children and referring agency. - 3.
+Written reports no less than monthly or more frequently as prescribed by DCS. - 4.
+Monthly reports are due by the 10th of each month following the month of service. - a) Case documentation shall show when report is sent.